A Summer’s Tale with Lynne Shelby

 Meet the author, Lynne Shelby

 We stopped to admire some mime artists performing an entertaining scene behind an invisible locked door.
-Finally, one of the mime artists handed a rose to Lynne and mouthed the words: ‘You’re the one that I want.’
-Strange.
-Did he know about Lynne’s new novel?
-Amused, we headed to the nearest a bar.
-We sat outside and ordered sparkling wine.
+We sat outside a restaurant and ordered sparkling wine.

 Jessie: The cover of your novel is delicious.
 What’s the novel about?